-Unleashing Neuroscience's True Potential
+Unleashing the True Potential of Human

 SynFire iNs represent a versatile in vitro cell system for basic research and disease modeling, drug discovery and development.
 These cells are suitable for a variety of functional assays.
 For example, the effect of compounds on neuronal survival, axonal outgrowth, or dendritic arborization can be measured by standard assessment of viability, or image-based analysis of labeled cells, respectively.
 When co-cultured with glial cells, effects on synapse formation and composition, transcriptional programs, and electrophysiology can be tested.

 Based on the SynFire technology, complex human neural in vitro systems can be established to assess relevant higher order electrophysiology readouts, which allow for a more reliable predictor of drug efficacy and potential neural safety/toxicology.
 NeuCyte's unique human neural platform allows for the evaluation of human specific neural phenotypes that are not identifiable in traditional models.